 As a result, the rebrand helped to align and revive the internal team and stakeholders.
 It attracted a lot of publicity that resulted in over 94 million impressions and 1.7 million prospects within 60 days of the brand relaunch.

 Lessons to Learn: A rebrand is also a cross-functional initiative.
 It should help to revive internal teams and stakeholders, while creating buzz among external audiences.
-The rebrand should also amplify the personality traits that consumers love most about the brand.
+The rebrand should also amplify the personality traits that consumers will value the most.
+Hootsuite was able to amplify the playful and friendly personality traits in order to make social media feel less overwhelming and improve their perception as a friendly and helpful guide to social media management.

 3.)
 Uber